Jason2866/ESP_Flasher/DOCUMENTATION.md

 ### PyPI Publishing

-The workflow `.github/workflows/build_pypi.yml` builds an sdist and wheel, then publishes to PyPI using the `PYPI_API_TOKEN` secret.
+The workflow `.github/workflows/build_pypi.yml` builds an sdist and wheel, then publishes to PyPI.
 Triggered on version tags or manual dispatch.

 ---